Devon Thomas: Domestic

 On 5 July 2009 he scored his maiden first class century playing for the Windies A against Bangladesh at Barbados's Kensington Oval.
 He soon became a mainstay for the Leewards, being named as vice captain for their 2014 Super50 campaign.
 Thomas later joined the Jamaica Scorpions for the 2015 and 2016 seasons.
 He eventually returned playing for the Leewards soon thereafter.
 Thomas was the leading run-scorer for the Leeward Islands in the 2018–19 Regional Super50 tournament, with 238 runs in eight matches.
 He was also the 2nd highest run-scorer for the team in the 2018-19 Regional Four Day Competition, and 4th highest scorer in the competition as a whole.
 In 2016, he was drafted by the St Kitts and Nevis Patriots.
 Since then, he has regularly played for them in the Caribbean Premier League.

 In October 2019, he was named as the captain of the Leeward Islands for the 2019–20 Regional Super50 tournament.
 He was signed by Kandy Warriors for the 2021 Lanka Premier League.
 He was drafted by Pune Devils for the 2021 T10 League.
-In July 2022, Thomas joined CPL side Barbados Royals for the upcoming season of the said tournament.
+In July 2022, Thomas joined CPL team Barbados Royals for the upcoming season of the said tournament.